In just a momentwill start. We are looking forward of new season. But we have few questions for everyone.

 - Tottenham (L) v Stoke City (L) – Saturday August 15th – 3pm

 Both these sides suffered narrow 1-0 losses in the opening weekend, and will be looking to make amends this time around.
 This one’s at White Hart Lane, it follows a narrow defeat to Man Utd and star man Hugo Lloris is back in action; Spurs are quite strong favourites at 1.82.
-They’ve a full strength squad to pick from, though Kane appears to be the only viable striking option Soldado seemingly La Liga bound, and Adebayor also heading for the exit.
+They’ve a full strength squad to pick from, though Kane appears to be the only viable striking option with Soldado seemingly La Liga bound, and Adebayor also heading for the exit.

 Stoke were unfortunate to lose against Liverpool, and it would have ended a stalemate if not for that moment of wonder from Coutinho.
 Odds of 5.3 for Mark Hughes’ side to win seem too generous, especially given the acquisition of record signing Xherdan Shaqiri in the week.
 A signing this remarkable will lift the whole side, and moreover it’s very possible he’ll go straight into the matchday squad on Saturday.
 Anyone whose arrival makes Mark Hughes say the words ‘sprinkle stardust’ must be something special.